- Administration >

 Rotating log files does not modify the “old” rotated log files.
 When

-you rotate a log, you rename the server1.log
+you rotate a log, you rename the server1.log file to include

-the timestamp, and a new, empty server1.log
+the timestamp, and a new, empty server1.log file receives all

 new log input.

-Log Rotation with --logRotate reopen
+Log Rotation with --logRotate reopen¶

-Log rotation with --logRotate reopen
+Log rotation with --logRotate reopen closes and opens

 the log file following the typical Linux/Unix log rotate behavior.

-instance, specifying the reopen
+Start a mongod instance, specifying the reopen --logRotate behavior.¶

-You must use the --logappend
+You must use the --logappend option with

---logRotate reopen
+--logRotate reopen.

 List the log files¶